Pensacola Bay Center

 Indoor arena in Florida, U.S.

 Pensacola Bay Center (formerly Pensacola Civic Center) is an indoor arena located in Pensacola, Florida.
-It is owned by Escambia County and operated by ASM Global.
-The Bay Center has a capacity of 8,049 for hockey games, and as much as 10,000 for non-hockey events.
+It is owned by Escambia County and operated by Legends Global.
+The Bay Center has a capacity of 8,082 for hockey games, and as much as 10,000 for non-hockey events.
 The arena contains 23000 sqft of space and 10000 sqft of meeting space.

-The Escambia County Commission voted to rename the arena the Pensacola Bay Center on October 18, 2012 as part of a citywide rebranding effort begun by Pensacola Mayor Ashton Hayward.
+The Escambia County Commission voted to rename the arena the Pensacola Bay Center on October 18, 2012, as part of a citywide rebranding effort begun by Pensacola mayor Ashton Hayward.

 Sporting events

 The Bay Center opened in January 1985.
 Beginning in the fall of 1996, it was used primarily as the home of the Pensacola Ice Pilots hockey team until the team's exit from the ECHL on June 23, 2008.
 Hockey returned to the Civic Center, however, in fall 2009 when the Pensacola Ice Flyers of the Southern Professional Hockey League began play.
 Other minor professional teams have used the Civic Center as its home.
 From 2000 to 2002, the Pensacola Barracudas played in the af2.The Pensacola Tornados of the Continental Basketball Association (CBA) played at the Civic Center from 1985 to 1991.
 In 1998, the Pensacola Flyers of the Eastern Indoor Soccer League played for one season.
 Various sporting events have taken place at PBC, including wrestling and rodeos.
 WCW hosted their November 1993 pay-per-view event Battlebowl at the Civic Center.
 It has also been the multiple-time home of the U.S. Roller Skating National Championships.
 Additionally, the Bay Center has served as the host venue of the Sun Belt Conference men's and women's basketball tournaments since 2021.